joechiu/95-Percent-Automation/README.md

 # 95-Percent-Automation
 ## 95% Automation
-This commitment is a sample to create a demo task which is able to finish the assigned job by 95% automation process including automation infrastructure, application installations, deployment, CI / CD solutions, tests and version control.
+This commitment is a sample aims to accomplish a demo tasks by 95% automation CI / CD process.
+The tasks includes automation infrastructure, application installations, VM deployment, CI / CD solutions, tests and version control.

 ## Summary
 - update the changes in the your-task directory to meet your requirements in each of the codes, yml files and configurations.